csuldw/EasyNotes/chapter5_4_spark-flatmap.md

 ```
 def flatMap[U](f: (T) ⇒ TraversableOnce[U])(implicit arg0: ClassTag[U]): RDD[U]
-//Return a new RDD by first applying a function to all elements of this RDD, and then flattening the results.
+Return a new RDD by first applying a function to all elements of this RDD, and then flattening the results.
 ```

 ## 理解